-Whether you’re looking to add value to your home, or you’re seeking to add natural light to improve your garage space, window inserts are a simple solution.
+Whether you’re looking to add value to your home, or you’re seeking to add natural light to improve your garage space, garage door window inserts are a simple solution.

 What should I consider when choosing my window style?

 It is important to ask yourself why you want windows on garage doors for your home.
 Trying to add that extra curb side appeal before selling your home?
 Perhaps you’re just giving your home a facelift.
 Maybe the light bulbs in your garage just aren’t cutting it, and you’d like some natural light in there to help with visibility.

-The reasons for adding window inserts is different for everyone, but thankfully there are many styles to suit every need.
+The reasons for adding garage window inserts is different for everyone, but thankfully there are many styles to suit every need.

-If visual appeal is what you value, then ensuring that the window inserts match or complement the existing window frames of your house should be a priority.
+If visual appeal is what you value, then ensuring that the garage window inserts match or complement the existing window frames of your house should be a priority.

 Perhaps you’re turning your garage space into a living area such as a workout space or art studio, and want as much natural light as possible.
 If so, a plain tinted insert might work best in order to allow the space to fill with light, making the space as welcoming as possible.

 It is important to note that different styles are available depending on your garage door profile.

-How do I pick the right window insert for my garage door profile?
+How do I pick the right garage door glass inserts for my garage door profile?

 At Gryphon we offer a variety of different garage door window inserts sizes and shapes to suit your garage door’s profile.

 Window inserts for Sectional Ranch Profile garage doors

 If you choose a Sectional Ranch Profile with large rectangular panels approximately 1.2m wide, larger window inserts will suit.

 If you have a modern style home, or simply want a lot of natural sunlight, then a plain tinted style may suit your home.

 However, if you have a more traditionally styled home, perhaps the curved Sherwood style or even a four-panel wide Sunray will suit your needs.